Skip to product information

 Stones:

-We love our Ninawa professional stones but this sharpener can be easily set up to hold anything, including a leather strop if you so wish.
-I would definitely recommend investing in a decent brand though as they will cut much cleaner.
-A thin or well maintained edge can be sharpened start to finish on a single 1000 grit stone and leather strop, but for finer edges you can touch up with a 3000 grit and for thicker blades, start with a 400 or 600.
-Naniwa also offer thinner more budget friendly stones, but you will have to do some research into what will work best for you.
-Of course thickness will affect the sharpening angle so if you'd like to quickly switch between different stones we recommend using glue or double sided tape and ply wood to shim them all to the same thickness.
+We love our Ninawa professional stones but this sharpener can be easily set up to hold anything, including a leather strop if you wish.
+I would definitely recommend investing in a decent brand as they will cut much cleaner.
+A thin or well maintained edge can be sharpened start to finish on a single 1000 grit stone and leather strop.
+For finer edges you can touch up with a 3000 grit and for thicker blades or chipped edges, start with a 400 or 600.

-Not only has this design gone through many generations of actual use by a professional bladesmith, but we are still here and improving the design so if you have any questions or special requirements, perhaps an idea for a future upgrade, optional extra or one off attachment, please don't hesitate to get in contact.
+Not only has this design gone through many generations of real world use by multiple professional bladesmiths, but we are still here and improving the design so if you have any questions or special requirements, perhaps an idea for a future upgrade, optional extra or one off attachment, please get in contact.

 Purchasing:

-Batch 3 is now available, thank you to all that pre ordered.
+Bat 5 is here!
+Thank you to all that pre ordered.

 Sale Sold out